Social Media Addiction Lawsuit

 Teenagers struggling with social media addiction may also have difficulties making new friends in person or maintaining the real-life relationships they do have.

-It’s important to catch these signs of social media addiction and get help as early as possible — before they become more serious mental health effects.
+It’s important to recognize the signs of social media addiction and get help as early as possible — before it leads to more serious mental health concerns.

 What to Look for in Social Media Attorneys